smartcityio/SanDiego2016/README.md

 # SanDiego2016
-##A resource repository for the San Diego SmartCIty Hackathon 2016
+##A resource repository for the San Diego SmartCity Hackathon 2016

 ###Welcome